Kubernetes Course Labs

 Every object in Kubernetes can have labels - they are key-value pairs used to record additional information about the object.

-Use Kubectl to find labels for you node, which will confirm the CPU architecture and operating system it's using.
+Use Kubectl to find labels for your node, which will show you (among other things) the CPU architecture and operating system it's using.

 Stuck?
 Try hints or check the solution.